NDrong/widm_request_signer/README.md

 and signs it using the HMAC algorithm (SHA-256) used by the 'Wie is de Mol?'
 Android app and its API.
 See [this article](https://n04m.nl/reverse-engineering-the-wie-is-de-mol-app) on my blog for more details on the background behind this utility.

+- **Update — January 5, 2021**
+Upon request from the broadcasting network, AVRO, I have removed all references to the secret signing key from this repository (as well as from the blog post linked above).

 ### Why?
 I was interested in reverse engineering the API behind the popular 'Wie is de Mol?' app.
 When I started reversing the Android app, I noticed that requests are signed, with the signatures being verified by the backend.
 In order to